Magical Taruruto: Supporting characters

-A short-statured kid who acts as Jabao's sidekick.
-While Jabao has terrible grades, Korekiyo is a weakling with no money and is unpopular with girls.
-While he seems polite and proper at first glance, he is a smartmouth who often speaks in proverbs and idioms, often taking shots on Honmaru.
+Korekiyo is a child with short stature who acts as Jabao's sidekick.
+While Jabao has terrible grades, Korekiyo is a weakling without money and unpopular with girls.
+Korekiyo seems polite and proper at first glance, but is a smartmouth who often speaks in proverbs and idioms, often taking shots on Honmaru.
 In the anime, he always serves as the commentator for any sporting events.